The Flask Mega-Tutorial Part XII: Dates and Times

 This is the twelfth installment of the Flask Mega-Tutorial series, in which I'm going to tell you how to work with dates and times in a way that works for all your users, regardless of where they reside.

-For your reference, below is a list of the articles in this series.
+For your reference, here is the complete list of articles in this series:

 The GitHub links for this chapter are: Browse, Zip, Diff.